Go online for some digital downtime

-Paus is a new website that urges you to slow down through playful mind games
+Paus is a website that urges you to slow down through play

 We’ve seen this idea around for a while, but it’s more commonly associated with meditation than the Internet.
 In fact, you would have thought that the Internet was a problem that the Slow Movement was trying to solve.
 Not the case, states Paus.
 It’s guiding principle is “about choosing when to be slow and when to be fast, finding a balance between the two and gaining control over your time.
 It’s about allowing time for reflection and developing an awareness of your surroundings in life.”